Lara Teeter: Biography

-He performed in many productions at St. Louis Municipal Opera Theatre, commonly called The Muny, in St. Louis, Missouri, including "Scuttle" in The Little Mermaid, with his daughter playing "Flounder" in 2011.
-Teeter commented “At Webster, I teach it.
+He performed in many productions at St. Louis Municipal Opera Theatre, commonly called The Muny, in St. Louis, Missouri, including "Scuttle" in The Little Mermaid, with his daughter Elizabeth playing "Flounder" in 2011.
+Teeter commented "At Webster, I teach it.
 At the Muny, I do it..."
 He performed the role of Don in Singin' in the Rain at the Muny in 1995.

 He made his Carnegie Hall debut in 2000 portraying Henry Higgins in a tribute to the work of Lerner and Loewe and his Lyric Opera of Chicago debut in 2001 performing the role of Steve Sankey in Street Scene.

 His regional directing credits include My Fair Lady (Opera Pacific) in 1989, The Pirates of Penzance, at both the San Bernardino Civic Light Opera and the Light Opera Works of Chicago (in 2002), Jacques Brel is Alive and Well and Living in Paris (Hollywood Cinegrill) and The Best Little Whorehouse in Texas (Fullerton Civic Light Opera) in 1994.

 Teeter was the artistic director of Light Opera Works (Evanston, Illinois), starting in August 1999, and directed many shows there, starting with the Gilbert & Sullivan operetta The Gondoliers in May 2000 and including Ragtime (Light Opera Works of Chicago) in 2003 and Candide (Light Opera Works of Chicago) in 2004.